 {\bf Step 1:} \emph{The comparison map $c:P\ra P_{0,k}$ is surjective.} In light of Lemma \ref{equivalences abelian varieties}, this equivalently means that the kernel of \eqref{induced map on picard} is finite.
 By construction, $g:X\ra X_{0,k}$ is surjective.
 According to \cite{SGA 6}, Expos\'e XII, Corollary 1.5 the induced map on Picard schemes has affine kernel.
 Its intersection with the maximal abelian subvariety is proper.
 In turn, $\Kernel(g^*)$ is finite.

 {\bf Step 2:} \emph{Reduction to the case that the field extension $k_0\subset k$ is finitely generated}.
-Choose an intermediate field $k_0\subset k_1\subset k$ that is finitely generated over $k_0$ and that there is a proper algebraic space $X_1$ and a para-abelian variety $P_1$ over $k_1$, together with a morphisms $i_1:U_1\ra X_1$ and $\baf_1:X_1\ra P_1$ inducing the upper row in the diagram \eqref{diagram 1}, where we set $U_1=U_0\otimes k_1$.
+Choose an intermediate field $k_0\subset k_1\subset k$ that is finitely generated over $k_0$, and such that there is a proper algebraic space $X_1$ and a para-abelian variety $P_1$ over $k_1$, together with morphisms $i_1:U_1\ra X_1$ and $\baf_1:X_1\ra P_1$ inducing the upper row in the diagram \eqref{diagram 1}, where we set $U_1=U_0\otimes k_1$.
 By enlarging $k_1$ if necessary, we may assume that there are morphisms that make the diagram